-Often called “silver fillings,” dental amalgams are made of 50% mercury.

-## Draft

 Often called “silver fillings,” dental amalgams are made of 50% mercury

-As a part of a holistic approach to dentistry, Dr. Thomas and his team at Smiles with Aloha have been safely removing amalgam fillings for over one year, replacing them with mercury-free composite fillings.
-The office is presently in the process of becoming SMART (Safe Mercury Amalgam Removal Technique) certified and is thrilled to bring this expertise and awareness to our patients!
-By becoming a “mercury-safe” dentist, Dr. Thomas will be limiting mercury exposure to patients in order to provide the highest quality care.
+As a part of a holistic approach to dentistry, Dr. Thomas and his team at Smiles with Aloha have been safely removing amalgam fillings for years, replacing them with mercury-free composite fillings.
+The office is SMART (Safe Mercury Amalgam Removal Technique) certified and is thrilled to bring this expertise and awareness to our patients!
+By becoming a “mercury-safe” dentist, Dr. Thomas is limiting mercury exposure to patients in order to provide the highest quality care.

 What is dental amalgam?